 Delaying or spacing babies allows women and men to follow education and career goals that may be interrupted by having children.
 This empowers people and increases their ability to earn more.
 With fewer children, families are also able to invest more in each child.

 Reducing Pregnancy-Related Risk

-Girls and young women are especially at risk of problems in pregnancy.
+Young people are especially at risk of problems in pregnancy.
 Contraception allows them to put off having children until their bodies are fully able to support a pregnancy.
-It can also prevent pregnancy for older women who face pregnancy-related risks.
+It can also prevent pregnancy for older people who face pregnancy-related risks.

 Contraceptive use reduces the need for abortion by preventing unwanted pregnancies.
 It therefore reduces cases of unsafe abortion, one of the leading causes of maternal death worldwide.

 Reducing Teenage Pregnancies

 Contraceptive use also reduces teenage pregnancies.
 For a developed country, New Zealand has a high adolescent fertility rate, at 18.6 births per 1,000 people aged 15-19 in 2018.